etingof/snmpfwd/docs/source/configuration/plugins/oidfilter.rst

 2. Start of allowed OID range (inclusive)
 3. End of allowed OID range (inclusive)

-Each OID in SNMP PDU is tested to fall into *start* .. *end* OID ranges in the order of their presence in the configuration file.
+Each OID in SNMP PDU is tested to fall into *start* .. *end* OID ranges.
+Configuration lines are automatically ordered by the *skip* OID.
 First march terminates the search.
 The OID comparison is done by treating OIDs as a sequence of numbers:

 .. code-block:: python